Considering to Buy a Motorbike in Vietnam?

 If you’re buying a Mink in Vietnam, consider the repair budget to be the same as the cost of the motorbike itself.

 The best motorbike in Vietnam is no doubt the Honda Win.
 It has the best value for money and provides the best riding quality.
 With the Honda Win, you will be accepted by fellow riders as having a real motorbike.
 Importantly, the Honda Win will also offer that clutch control needed to ride the high mountain passes in northern Vietnam.

 The Honda Win will break down as all motorbikes in Vietnam do.
 However, in the long run, the Honda Win in Vietnam is truly indestructible.
 Replacing a chain will cost up to $5 and even blowing up an engine will only cost $50 each time.

-What to Check Before Buying a Motorbike
+What to Check Before You Buy

 - Check the rear swing arm is straight, those 2 forks holding the rear wheel in place.
-If the rear swingarm is bent then your ride will veer to the side everytime you pass over a rumble strip or pothole.
+If the rear swingarm is bent then your ride will veer to the side every time you pass over a rumble strip or pothole.